dp250f/DellCommandUpdate_MCC/README.md

 This section uses the [ConfigureDCUcatalog.ps1](ConfigureDCUcatalog.ps1) script.

-The script expects to find in the same folder that it is located a file "CatalogPC.zip" or "CatalogPC.cab" containing a valid "CatalogPC.xml" file for Dell Command Update.
+Run without parameters, the script expects to find in the same folder that it is located a file "CatalogPC.zip" or "CatalogPC.cab" containing a valid "CatalogPC.xml" file for Dell Command Update.

 In addition, a secondary "PilotCatalogPC.zip" or "PilotCatalogPC.cab" with similar content can be placed in the same folder in order to allow piloting.

 Thirdly, the script supports creating a folder with the model name and putting a CatalogPC.zip (or .cab) and PilotCatalogPC.zip (or .cab) file in it to target a specific catalog to a specific model.

+You may also specify the '-DownloadCatalog' parameter to have the script download CatalogPC.cab from your MCC server (or directly from Dell if there is no MCC in boundary)

 #### 2.1) What the script does